 EPS, Adobe Illustrator, or SVG files are required for any vector/line art submitted.

-Photographs and bit-mapped images must be submitted in full-resolution.
+Photographs and bit-mapped images must be submitted in full-resolution and must printable at a resolution of at least 300dpi at their intended print size.
 If any photograph has been altered, the original file must also be submitted to Education Futures.

 All manuscript submissions must be in a file format readable by Microsoft Word.

 All final manuscripts must be submitted in clear, grammatically-correct English.
 Further, all text must be readable by a general audience.
 The use of highly technical or academic jargon is discouraged.
 This is strictly required because Education Futures publishes for a diverse, global audience, and strives to make all ideas shared accessible to all.

 If you are not a native English speaker, we recommend that you have your manuscript professionally edited before submission or read by a native English-speaking colleague.
 Optionally, Education Futures can provide this service for a fee.
 Professional editing will enable reviewers and future readers to more easily read and assess the content of submitted manuscripts.
 All accepted manuscripts undergo general language editing.
 An additional fee, however, will be charged to authors if extensive English corrections must be made by Education Futures.
 If Education Futures needs to edit a text, the basic fee charged is USD $75 per hour of work estimated.